-High in the Rocky Mountains of Colorado one can find an abundance of Quacking Aspen trees.
-With their brilliant white bark and green leaves in the spring turning to golden yellow in the Autumn, their beauty is a magnet for visitors from allow around the world.
+High in the Rocky Mountains of Colorado one can find an abundance of Aspen trees.
+With their brilliant white bark and green leaves turn shimmering yellow in the Autumn, their beauty is a magnet for visitors from all around the world.

-So if you’re a homeowner in Colorado and want the same beauty to gaze upon from the comforts of your home, there are a few things to keep in mind.
-Many homeowners hate them for the few reasons listed below.
-Here are some thing to keep in mind:
+If you’re a homeowner in Colorado and want the same beauty to gaze upon from the comforts of your own home, there are a few things to keep in mind.
+They won’t grow anywhere and can be quite a nuisance for some.

 - New trees will sprout from the spreading roots.
-If left alone, you’ll have a grove of Aspens.
+If left alone, you’ll have a grove of Aspen trees.

 - Susceptible to disease and fungus.
 Oystershell scale and Marssonina fungus are common.